-In 1962, Navratilova's mother remarried, to a man named Miroslav Navrátil.
+In 1962, Navratilova's mother remarried, to a man named Mirek Navrátil.
 Navratilova eventually took her stepfather's last name, tweaking it slightly by adding a feminine "ova" at the end.
-Navratilova and her new father grew close, with Miroslav becoming her first tennis coach.
+Navratilova and her new father grew close, with Mirek becoming her first tennis coach.

 The game was certainly in Navratilova's blood.
-Her grandmother had been an international player who had upset Vera Sukova, a 1962 Wimbledon finalist, in a national tournament.
+Her grandmother had been an international player who had upset the mother of Vera Sukova, a 1962 Wimbledon finalist, in a national tournament.
 Navratilova's own tennis instincts were coupled with a passion for improvement.
 At the age of 4, she was hitting tennis balls off of a cement wall.
-By age 7, she was playing regularly, working with Miroslav and spending hours on the court each day, working on her strokes and footwork.
+By age 7, she was playing regularly, working with Mirek and spending hours on the court each day, working on her strokes and footwork.

 At age 9, Navratilova began taking lessons from Czech champion George Parma, who further refined the young player's game.
 At age 15, she won the Czech national championship.
 In 1973, at 16, she turned pro and began competing in the United States.

 Navratilova knew that staying in her home country might limit her chances on the professional circuit.
 With Czechoslovakia squarely under Soviet control, 18-year-old Navratilova defected to the United States at the 1975 U.S. Open.
 The decision meant she'd be cut off from her family for years, but it also set her career up for an unprecedented level of success.
 In 1978, she won her first Grand Slam tournament with a victory over American Chris Evert at Wimbledon.